How to Create Electronic Signature: A Full Guide

 Clicking Confirm to Sign is the legal time and signature execution.

-Click the “Finish” button, review one last time, and confirm.
-This is the last click that legally binds you in the agreement.
+20. Click “Confirm” to sign the legal time and signature execution.
+You can then click the “Finish” button, review one last time, and confirm.
+This is the last click that legally binds you to the agreement.

 Now we can sit back and relax.

-The card representing your signature request goes to the “Waiting for Others” tab now.
-You can see on the status card that we’re now waiting for Jane.
+21. The card representing your signature request goes to the “Waiting for Others” tab.
+You can see on the status card who you’re waiting for.

-Jane’s the next person on the list, so she should be getting an email soon.
-If she didn’t get it, don’t worry.
-You can still click “change signer” to update the right email address.
-You can also click “Resend” and get another email out to her right away!
+22. You can still click “Change Signer” to update email addresses.
+You can also click “Resend” and get another email out to someone right away

 A beautiful email to your clients

-This is what signers see when you send them a signature request.
+23. The screenshot above shows you what signers see when you send them a signature request

 Email of completed, signed document.

-The members of your signing task will now all receive the signed document by PDF or can re-download and view on DottedSign.
+24. The members of your signing task will now all receive the signed document by PDF, or they can redownload and view it on DottedSign.

 Completed tab showing the latest progress of each document.

-On your account, you’ll always have a place in the completed tab for all of your final signature tasks.
+26. On your account, you’ll always have a place in the “Completed” tab for all of your final signature tasks

 Audit Trail: Digitally Certified PDF trail showing all actions on your document.

-You can now download the full audit trail with all activities on the document to your local file or print for the archive.
+27. You’ll have a digitally certified PDF trail showing all actions on your document.
+You can now download the entire “Audit Trail” with all activities on the document to your local file or print it for your archive when it comes to a collaborative document format.

-Register your free DottedSign account via any of these platforms above, and sign your first e-Signature!
+Register your free DottedSign account and sign your first e-signature today.

 - How to Get Documents from Camera, Photos, Kdan Cloud, Dropbox, Google Drive, OneDrive Or Browse